sakshigorkhali/Heart-Disease-Prediction/README.md

 # Heart-Disease-Prediction

-This project explores a heart failure prediction dataset to build classification and clustering moseld that can predict the presence of heart disease using patient medical information.
+This project explores a heart failure prediction dataset to build classification and clustering models that can predict the presence of heart disease using patient medical information.

 Dataset Source: https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction/data